Christine Horne

-Christine Horne (born December 14, 1981, in Aurora, Ontario) is a Canadian actress who co-starred with Ellen Burstyn in the movie The Stone Angel.
+Christine Horne (born December 14, 1981, in Aurora, Ontario) is a Canadian actress.
 She received her BFA in Theatre at York University in 2004 and has since become an established stage actor in Toronto.

 She has been nominated for three Dora Mavor Moore Awards for Outstanding Performance by a Female in a Principal Role, and won in 2010 for her role as The Governess in The Turn of the Screw.

+In 2019 she played Prince Hamlet in Ravi Jain's gender-flipped adaptation of Hamlet, opposite Ho Ka Kei as Ophelia.

+She won the Canadian Screen Award for Best Guest Performance in a Drama Series at the 4th Canadian Screen Awards in 2016 for an appearance in Remedy, and was nominated in the same category at the 5th Canadian Screen Awards in 2017 for an appearance in Saving Hope.
+At the Vancouver Film Critics Circle Awards 2007, she was nominated for Best Supporting Actress in a Canadian Film for her role as the young Hagar Shipley in The Stone Angel.

+She is married to television writer and producer Mike McPhaden.